After a long day at work or a stressful week, a drink or two at home or out with friends might sound like just what you need to regroup.

 According to the 2016 National Survey on Drug Use and Health, there are more than 136 million alcohol users in the United States, and more than 47 percent of those users reported binge use in the last month.
 Experts explain moderate drinking as one drink per day for women and two drinks per day for men.
 Exceeding that puts you at risk for becoming an alcoholic.

-Elizabeth Bulat, M.D., FASAM, an addiction treatment expert at Henry Ford Maplegrove Center, a substance abuse treatment center, discuss signs that you may be headed toward a drinking problem:
+Tyler Trahan, M.D., an internal medicine and addiction specialist at Henry Ford Health, shares signs that you may be headed toward a drinking problem:

 - You drink alone – or use alcohol as a coping mechanism.